quentin-mckay/portfolio/README.md

 [Link to the original patch](https://cables.gl/p/55Ipxg).
 Note: scrolling won't work right now unless it's embedded in a webpage.
 Right-click to reset initial animation.

 #### Issues
-1. Scrolling with a trackpad seems to freeze the animation until released.
+1. Scrolling with a trackpad seems to freeze the point cloud animation until released.
 Not sure why.
-2. Performs very poorly on less powerful machines and I haven't implemented any accomodation or fallback for that scenario.
+2. Performs poorly on less powerful machines.
+I've implemented a fallback until it can be further optimized.
+Pressing `t` will toggle the `<canvas>` on/off and replace it with a normal `<h1>` tag.